Barton-upon-Humber: Museums

 Since 1981, there has been a local history museum based in Baysgarth House, within Baysgarth Park.
 In 2009, the Wilderspin National School museum opened following a £1.9 million funding investment.
 The school focuses on the life and works of Samuel Wilderspin.
 In September 2020 an archive and exhibition centre dedicated to Ted Lewis was opened on Ferriby Road.

-Public Houses
+Public houses

 Barton-upon-Humber has at least seven extant public houses, including The Volunteer Arms, The George Hotel, and The Wheatsheaf.
 At least thirteen former public houses have been recorded from Barton, including the Steam Packet (on Fleetgate) which was demolished in 1848 in advance of the new railway here, and the Whitecross Tavern which closed in 1926.
 Former pubs which have recently closed and since been redeveloped include The Blue Bell, which was redeveloped in 2016 into a housing complex named Blue Bell Court, and the Carnival Inn, which was demolished in 2013.

+Local media

+Regional TV news is provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

+Local radio stations are BBC Radio Humberside, Greatest Hits Radio East Yorkshire & Northern Lincolnshire, Hits Radio East Yorkshire & North Lincolnshire, Nation Radio East Yorkshire, Capital Yorkshire and Barton FM, a community based radio station.

+Barton-upon-Humber is served by the weekly local newspaper, Grimsby Telegraph.